horker/import-csv2/README.md

 You can also obtain a `DataTable` object by invoking the cmdlet with `-AsDataTable` instead of `-AsDictionary`.

 As another option, you can map the data to a certain .NET class by specifying the `-RecordType` parameter.
-Mapping from the header fields to the class properties are defined in the `-ColumnNameMap` parameter.
+Mapping from the header fields to the class properties can be defined in the `-ColumnNameMap` parameter.

 ```PowerShell
 PS C:\> class IrisRecord {